 On the other hand, as a beginning teacher, it really does feel like the sky is the limit in terms of just how much we can do.
 No longer are the first level of planners and organisers above us.
-We have joined that level of planners and organisers ourselves.
+We are those planners and organisers ourselves.

 And so, our inspired and capable brains can go into overdrive.
 Everything that we learned at university finally has the chance to come to fruition.
-The visions we had of the carefully differentiated and valuable lessons we would teach every day, of the amazing resources we would create, of the engaging and likeable teacher we would be.
+The visions we had of the carefully differentiated and valuable lessons we would teach every day, of the amazing resources we would create, and of the engaging and likable teacher, we would be.